enkron/enkron.github.io/in/cv.md

 ### Summary

-Devops engineer with a bachelor\'s degree in CS and near the five years of experience in some technologies and programming languages.
+Devops engineer with a bachelor\'s degree in CS and near the six years of experience in some technologies and programming languages.
 I mainly act in a devops field: from automation of routine processes using scripting languages like Python and Bash to develop and maintain reliable